Centrix14/Centrix14/README.md

 📖 Currently i learning functional and genetic programming.

 In real life. except programming i interested in poetery ✨ and phylosophy ☂️.

+### About name
+I'm russian, and my name maybe hard to pronounce to unprepared people, so i refer to IPA: ɐrˈtʲɵm.